labsland/labdiscoverylib/docs/source/quickstart.rst

        logout()
        return jsonify(result="ok")

-This way, you can create in HTML a code that actively tells in a faster way to WebLab-Deusto that the user is finished.
+This way, you can create in HTML a code that actively tells in a faster way to LabDiscoveryEngine that the user is finished.

 You can also call this automatically when the web browser closes or moves to another link by adding this